Why I Love the Libby App from Overdrive

 Have you tried out the Libby app?
 It’s a library app for ebooks and audiobooks made by Overdrive and it’s so simple and fun to use (plus it’s free!).
 Give Libby by Overdrive a spin and enjoy all the free audiobooks and ebooks your library has to offer, right from your phone!

-I started using Overdrive to listen to audiobooks on my phone from my library about eight years ago, and it’s been one of my most used apps.
+I started using Overdrive to listen to audiobooks on my phone from my library a decade ago, and it’s was one of my most used apps for years.

 If you’re new to Overdrive, basically it’s a program that libraries can buy a subscription for to let their patrons download ebooks and audiobooks at home from their phones, tablets, or computers.